-One of the main benefits of using Google AdWords for advertising is that you reach people who are actively searching for something, also known as “search intent”.
+One of the main benefits of using Google Ads for advertising is that you reach people who are actively searching for something, also known as “search intent”.
 That might be something broad, like information and reviews, or something more specific, like a specific make and model or a replacement part.
 So you can tailor your ads accordingly, depending on where someone is in their purchasing decision.

 - Local awareness – Promote your business to people who are nearby.
 Great for any local business, particularly ones that are interested in brand building and creating awareness of services.
-A new restaurant might want to allocate some resources here, particularly if they are trying to communicate ever-shifting COVID-19 restrictions and considerations.
+A restaurant might want to allocate some resources here, particularly if they are trying to communicate ever-shifting COVID-19 restrictions and considerations.

 - Reach – Show your ad to the maximum number of people.
 You’ve probably seen the Tough Mudder ads on Facebook.
 They likely used Reach as an objective, to reach a very large audience.

 - Traffic – Send more people to a destination on or off Facebook.
 This is how you drive people to your site.
 It’s very important to dial in the right target audience that is going to find your products or services to be relevant.
 The cost of off-site links tend to be much more expensive than ad types that keep users on the Facebook platform.